-- 14.1 Never Events are serious, large preventable, citizen safety incidents that should not occur if the available preventative measures have been implemented by healthcare providers.
-Some examples of a Never Event include (but not exhaustive):
+14.1 Never Events are serious, large preventable, citizen safety incidents that should not occur if the available preventative measures have been

 - bedrail entrapment

 - fall from a poorly restricted window

 - wrong route administration of medication (topical, oral, IV, IM etc.)

 - insulin overdose

 - nasogastric tube misplacement

 - scalding of a citizen

-14.2 Any serious incidents and / or never event relating to healthcare that has caused or is determined to have caused harm are reportable.
-Serious incidents and never events should be reported to the responsible CCGs inbox as listed below.
+- 14.2 Any serious incidents and / or never event relating to healthcare that has caused or is determined to have caused harm are reportable.
+Serious incidents and never events should be reported to the NHS Birmingham and Solihull ICB.

-CCG Inbox/Contact Birmingham CrossCity bhamcrosscity.seriousincidents@nhs.net - SI CCG inbox bccccg.qualitychc@nhs.net - Quality CHC inbox Birmingham South Central Bsccg.seriousincidents@nhs.net CCG Sandwell CCG sandwell.incidents@nhs.net Solihull CCG solihullccg.seriousincidents@nhs.net

-14.3 Where there are any doubts about reporting an incident then guidance should be sought from the relevant Commissioner on a case-by-case basis.
+- 14.3 Where there are any doubts about reporting an incident then guidance should be sought from the relevant Commissioner on a case-by-case basis.